JakubBuk/RecordGuitar/docs/recording/daw-setup/looping.md

  ![Studio One 5 - activate loop](../../../assets/images/so5_16_loopact.png)

-Click on the loop and hit play to hear the looped selection
+Click on the loop symbol and hit play to hear the looped selection

  ![Studio One 5 - loop playback](../../../assets/images/so5_17_playloop.png)